 Furthermore, steps must be immediately taken to preserve all of the evidence.
 Your attorney must fight to protect your rights during the investigation.
 A good defense often requires:

-- Fighting any effort by the State to obtain the results of any blood drawn for medical purposes;
+- Fighting any effort by the state to obtain the results of any blood drawn for medical purposes in the ambulance or at the hospital;

-- Taking pictures of the damage sustained by the vehicles involved in the accident;
+- Having an expert examine and document the damage sustained by the vehicles involved in the accident;

-- Taking pictures of the location where the accident occurred, including any marks left on the roadway;
+- Taking pictures and gathering evidence from the location where the accident occurred, including any marks left on the roadway;

 - Obtaining witness statements of anyone who witnessed the accident; and